New Year's resolutions: how to keep them?

 Tempted?
 Let's go!

 It's the result of a survey(Strava 2019): we give up our end-of-year resolutions on the second Friday of the first month of the year.
-For 2024, that means January 12!
+So, for 2025, it will be January 10!

 To be more precise, 80% of people would drop their New Year's Eve commitments compared with 8% who would stick to them , according to a study by the University of Scranton (2012)...